eval/appquery/README.md

 - only published articles
 - only articles _with_ authors
 - only articles published after some date
-  - either a provided date or a fallback
+  - either a provided date or a fallback date
 - authors appear in a certain order and are formatted a certain way

 Using the SQL-rewriting capabilities shown below, this library allows you to express these assertions in tests or verify them during development.